thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	03:26:50 AM 18 09 --> some error with following having username realshrutihaasan
 -	10:29:53 PM 17 09 --> some error with posting having username realshrutihaasan
 -	10:29:42 PM 17 09 --> some error with posting having username urvashirautela26
 -	10:29:23 PM 17 09 --> some error with posting having username manushi.chillar.insta